karthik-314/PDTA_Reachability/README.md

+# About the Project
+This project from the paper "Fast zone-based algorithms for reachability in pushdown timed automata", uses a Zone-Based algorithm in order to determine reachability in PDTAs.
+Our tool is built on the tool TChecker, and uses many operations that are present in the tool.
+For more details on the TChecker visit, https://www.labri.fr/perso/herbrete/tchecker/index.html.
+Given a Pushdown Timed Automata (PDTA) and an initial control-state, we compute all the control-states reachable with a well-nested run in the PDTA.
+A control-state q is reachable with a well-nested run in the PDTA if starting from the initial state with an empty stack we can reach the target state q with an empty stack.
+If we are only interested in reachability of a specific target state, we can improve our performance in some cases, by stopping as soon as the target state is discovered.
+Note that the region-based approach does this.
+For details regarding the algorithm please refer to the paper.

 # Requirements
 1. A C++ compiler with decent C++17 support (Clang >= 3.6 or GNU g++ >= 6 should work.
 Apple LLVM >= 10.0.0 works)
 2. CMake (>= 2.8)